 Nu Hotel

 Want funky wall art?
 Want a hammock in your room?
 How about a sidewalk cafe?
-OF COURSE YOU DO!
-The Nu Hotel is just a four minute walk from the New York Transit Museum, breakfast is included, and is considered the best value in Brooklyn.
+Of course you do!
+The Nu Hotel is just a four minute walk from the New York Transit Museum, breakfast is included, and it’s considered one of the best values in Brooklyn.

 Book your stay here: Nu Hotel